-For Canadians who do not qualify under one of the occupational categories for the TN visa under NAFTA, the H1B (also known as the H1B1) visa is an option for professional and specialty occupations.
-The H1B visa is also available to other non-Americans who are seeking work visas for professional and specialty occupations.
+For Canadians or Mexicans who do not qualify under 1 of the occupational categories for the TN under NAFTA, the H1B1 visa is an option for professional and specialty occupations.
+The H1B1 is also available to other non-Americans who are seeking work visas for professional and specialty occupations.

-In essence, the requirements for this visa is that the employee must have the minimum of a bachelor’s degree or equivalent or education and experience and the position itself of a certain level of complexity and sophistication so that the candidate filling the position must possess the minimum of a Bachelor’s degree or equivalent.
+The requirements for the H1B1 is that the employee must have a minimum of a bachelor’s degree or equivalent education and experience.
+The position itself must be of a level of complexity and sophistication requiring the minimum of a bachelor’s degree or equivalent.
 The “professional” level of a position may be determined by evidence that:

 - the requirement of a degree for the position is common in the industry;